marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 ## What Are Estimates Exactly?

 Before starting, I need to clarify something that most people miss and is crucial for the rest of this article: an estimate is nothing more than an educated guess.
 It's not a deadline, it's not a binding contract.
 A developer saying "It should take me around 3 days to complete this" is not saying "this will be done in precisely 3 days, you can count on it".

-Because of this, if a developer overshoots an estimate, it is perfectly fine and no one should be blamed.
+Once you use this definition, it becomes obvious that it is perfectly fine to overshoot an estimate and no one should get blamed.

-This could seem obvious to you put like this, but it happens a lot that estimates are mistaken for commitments by people that are not involved in the implementation.
-In my experience, it often comes from a misunderstanding.
-If both parties don't communicate well enough what they mean, there is a huge room for interpretation and we end up with situation where an estimate becomes a deadline.
+In my experience it often happens that estimates are mistaken for commitments, mostly because of misunderstandings.
+If both parties don't communicate well enough, there is a huge room for interpretation and we end up with situation where an estimate becomes a deadline in the eyes of one person and not the other.

 > "You told me it should take you 3 weeks, so the client will be expecting the project to be done in 3 weeks."

 It's the responsibility of all parties involved to make sure that these conversations are crystal clear.
 For instance it should obvious that any change in scope or quality requirements invalidates entirely any estimate.

-If you don't have a team clear on how to discuss estimates, you'll end up with management thinking that developers are slackers that can't keep a deadline, and developers thinking that management don't understand their craft and set ridiculous deadlines.
-This is also true for self organized developer teams where missed deadlines can be interpreted as poor craftsmanship.

 ## Estimates And Clear Communication

-With the definition above, estimates are perfectly ok in my opinion.
-It helps everyone get an understanding of the amount of work we're about to get into as a team.
-Here's a conversation summing up my point:
+With the definition above, estimates become perfectly ok.
+They help everyone get an understanding of the amount of work we're about to get into as a team.

 > <span class='dpm'>Product Manager:</span> We want to add a newsletter feature to our website.
 How long do you think it will take?
 >
-> <span class='ddev'>Developer:</span> It depends, do you want to use a third party or do it entirely ourselves?
+> <span class='ddev'>Developer:</span> It depends, do you want to use a third party or do it entirely internally?
 >
 > <span class='dpm'>PM:</span> I'm not sure.
 How long would it take?
 >
-> <span class='ddev'>D:</span> Using a third party would be way faster, probably a day or two of development.
+> <span class='ddev'>D:</span> Using a third party should be way faster, probably a day or two of development.
 Of course I'll be able to tell you more precisely once we spend a few hours comparing what good SaaS are within our budget and how to use them.
-Developing the newsletter from scratch would be longer.
+Developing the newsletter from scratch is going to be longer than that.
 >
 > <span class='dpm'>PM:</span> How much longer?
 You know we try to avoid adding too many third parties to this app.
 >
 > <span class='ddev'>D:</span> Something close to a couple of weeks.
 There are a lot of things to think about - unsubscriptions, templates ...
 If you'd like I could spend a day on it to refine my estimate?
 >
-> <span class='dpm'>PM:</span> That's alright, we'll go with the third party.
+> <span class='dpm'>PM:</span> That's alright, we'll go with the third party option.
 There's no need to spend that much time on a newsletter.
 I'll see with the others what budget we have and get back to you.

 The product owner means well, but doesn't have all the information needed to make a decision.
-So here both parties use estimates to determine what option makes more sense.
+To handle this, both parties use estimates to determine what option makes the most sense for the company.
 In the end, no deadline has been set.

-However, not all discussions go like this, so let's say that a couple of days passed.
+However, not all discussions go like this.
+Let's say that a couple of days passed and the product manager comes back to the developer:

-> <span class='dpm'>PM:</span> I have the budget, we can afford to use Mailchimp for this.
+> <span class='dpm'>PM:</span> I have the budget approved, we can afford to use Mailchimp for this.
 How long will it take?
 >
 > <span class='ddev'>D:</span> I'm not sure exactly, I'd say a couple of days but I never used Mailchimp before.
 It's supposed to be simple, but I can't be sure.
 >